-For example, there are many examples of Google utilising more UX related signals in their algorithms such as page speed and page layout.
-There are also some significant cross-overs between SEO and UX in things like site structure and internal linking.
+For example, there are many examples of Google utilising more UX related signals in their algorithms, such as page speed and page layout.
+There are also some significant cross-overs between SEO and UX, like site structure and internal linking.

 SEO also involves content creation and the promotion of that content.
-Promotion of content could be anything from reaching out to the press, utilising paid channels or using email marketing.
+Content promotion could be anything from reaching out to the press, utilising paid channels, or email marketing.
 Content creation could be a micro-site, blog content, commercial content and more.

-As you can see, both content creation and promotion are broad services in their own right that nowadays should be covered within a search strategy.
-If you pick a good search consultant, you will also get access to a broad range of services that only increase your chance of success.
+As you can see, both content creation and promotion are comprehensive services in their own right that nowadays should be covered within a search strategy.
+If you pick a good search consultant, you will also access a broad range of services that only increase your chance of success.

 12. Hire a consultant if you want some fresh ideas

-Good consultants don't just follow a brief, they come to you with fresh ideas for how to increase the revenue you receive from organic.
-Whether that idea is a large-scale content and lead-nurture campaign or how you could improve the UX and conversion rate on your site.
+Good consultants don't just follow a brief.
+They come to you with fresh ideas for increasing the revenue you receive from organic, whether that idea is a large-scale content and lead-nurture campaign or how you could improve your site's UX and conversion rate.

-One of the largest benefits of hiring a consultant is they have the experience to spot these types of things and deliver value above and beyond what you have briefed them on.
+One of the most significant benefits of hiring a consultant is they have the experience to spot these types of things and deliver value above and beyond what you have briefed them on.

 13. Hire an SEO consultant if you rely too much on paid traffic